jlotzkar/cyclingdataproject/README.md

 # cyclingdataproject
-Scraping some stats from the UCI World Tour
+Scraping some stats from the UCI World Tour.